• john garrish

 All planning is based on imperfect knowledge and assumptions about the future.
 Planning cannot predict exactly what the effects of the operation will be, how enemies will behave, or how civilians will respond to the friendly force or the enemy.
 Nonetheless, the understanding and learning that occur during the planning process have great value.

-But here’s the thing - SF doesn’t do this because they think the plan will survive.
+To be clear - SF doesn’t do this because they think the plan will survive.
 They do it because the planning process gives every team member enough context to improvise when things go sideways.
 And things always go sideways.

 The lifestyle

-The great project managers don’t wait until the end to show you the thing.
-They show you every day.
-They share status not because their boss asked for it, but because their teammates need it.
 Sharing is caring.
 Not in the kindergarten sense - but in the “I respect you enough to keep you informed so you can do YOUR job” sense.
 It’s a hard lesson for a lot of people - but it’s actually really simple: you are not sharing for your boss, you are sharing for your teammates.

 This is the part people get wrong all the time.
 Status updates aren’t upward reporting, they’re horizontal communication.
-The person downstream from you needs to know what’s happening NOW, not in two weeks when you finally surface for air.

 GitLab got this right